-Originally built for the Royal College of Dental Surgeons in 1909 and most recently occupied by the John H. Daniels Faculty of Architecture, Landscape & Design, the building sits on a prominent corner of the campus at College and Huron Streets.
-Its redesign as the new Student Commons respects the historic brick-and-limestone exterior while simultaneously transforming the building into a welcoming, accessible and outward-looking hub of student activity.
-When complete, it will deliver programming, community space and essential services for students – all governed, managed and operated by students.
+The project includes the renovation and extension of an early 20th century building on a prominent corner of the University’s urban campus.
+Originally built for the Royal College of Dental Surgeons (1909), the building has most recently been occupied by the John H. Daniels Faculty of Architecture, Landscape & Design.
+Its redesign as the new Student Commons respects the historic brick-and-limestone exterior while transforming the building into a welcoming, accessible and outward-looking place.
+When complete, the Commons will deliver programming, community space and essential services for students – under student governance, management and operation.

-With the intention of this building functioning as a home base for all, a strong focus on cultural, physical and social inclusivity is a prime design driver.
-Key goals include creating a welcoming and universally accessible space, increasing connectivity throughout the building, and creating flexible and diverse program space that can be enjoyed by different student groups in myriad ways.
-A reorientation of the building on an east-west axis with the main entrance on grade reinforces the notion of universal access, as does the inclusion of flexible multipurpose rooms and a universally accessible support kitchen and computing facilities.
+A reorientation of the building on an east-west axis with the relocation of the main entrance to grade provides universal access, as does the inclusion of flexible multipurpose rooms and a universally accessible support kitchen and computing facilities.
 Offices and meeting rooms are complemented by a variety of lounge and breakout spaces, food services and storage spaces, all programmed for optimal adjacencies and to engender collaboration and community.